"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Numerical Experiments

 The Sod shock tube is a classical test problem for the assessment of numerical methods for solving the Euler equations.
 Its solution consists of a left rarefaction, a contact and a right shock wave.
 The initial data for this problem is given as follows:

-The results of the simulations comparing the second, third and fourth order RD scheme obtained with the novel limiting technique are illustrated in the following.
-In case not specified otherwise, the ``a posteriori'' limiting is designed with the detection criteria described in the previous section, where, in particular, the numerical admissible detection (NAD) criteria constitutes of the relaxed discrete maximum principle (DMP) and the linerized smoothness extrema criteria (LSE).
+We present in the following first two different tests, where we show the solution for different polynomial-orders once keeping the same amount of cells, i.e. 100, and once keeping the same amount of DoFs.
+Further, we show the how the detection technique works in practice and how the a posteriori technique compares to an a priori one on same and different amount of cells.
+We then show the convergence towards the exact solution by increasing the amount of cells.
+Finally, we compare the reduced (RPJ as parachute scheme) and complete cascade (with Rus as parachute) and compare also the two different numerical admissibility detection techniques, i.e. pure DMP, DMP+CSE and DMP+LSE (c.f.
+Section \ref{subsec:detection}).
+In case not specified otherwise, the ``a posteriori'' limiting is designed with the detection criteria described in the previous section, where, in particular, the numerical admissible detection (NAD) criteria constitutes of the relaxed discrete maximum principle (DMP) and the linearized smoothness extrema criteria (LSE).\\